stechrom/git_practice/README.txt

-The first local git repository
+The first local git repository.
+And the second line appears here.